Data will continue to transform the modern world

 Computing, Creative Technologies and Engineering

-A round up of the latest news in February from the School of Computing, Creative Technologies & Engineering.
+The latest Good News from the School of Computing, Creative Technologies & Engineering.